Breaking Barriers with Goats: A New Chapter for Women in Loitokitok

 - 2 min read

-In Loitokitok, a powerful new community-led initiative is changing through livestock.
+In Loitokitok, a powerful new community-led initiative is changing lives through livestock.
 The Sustainable Farming for Improved Livelihood and Health Project, launched in partnership with the Pastoral Community Development Initiative, is about far more than goats.
 These animals represent economic opportunity, improved household nutrition, and a bold challenge to cultural norms that have long restricted women’s rights to own property and livestock.

 Key Impacts: